Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/theme-customization/emails.md

 1. Clone [https://github.com/Kong/kong-portal-templates] master branch and navigate into the folder you cloned.
 2. If you have any customizations or permissions changes that you want to keep:
    -  Run `portal fetch <workspacename>`.
-This will pull in your modifications locally.
+This pulls in your modifications locally.
    -  Merge in master branch of [https://github.com/Kong/kong-portal-templates] to apply changes for 1.3.0.1 including emails.
 3. Run `portal deploy <workspacename>`.
-This will deploy all files.
+This deploys all files.